purinton/knit/README.md

   npm test
   ```

-- Add your tests in the `__tests__` folder or alongside your code.
+- Add your tests in the `tests` folder or alongside your code.

 ## Customization

-- Replace or extend the logging and signal handling as needed.
+- Extend the logging, notification, or deployment logic as needed.
 - Add dependencies and scripts to fit your project.
 - Remove or modify template files and sections.